-When Rachel’s Challenge is mentioned, many people think of things like kindness 5challenges_yr2towards others, treating others as you would like to be treated, and many other moral lessons.
+When Rachel’s Challenge is mentioned, many people think of things like kindness towards others, treating others as you would like to be treated, and many other moral lessons.
 These lessons are pounded into the heads of students across the country to create a kinder, more considerate generation.

 Rachel’s Challenge returned to HHS.
 For some, this assembly on a Friday was an excuse to get out of class for an hour or so.
 For others, the assembly served as a powerful reminder of what it truly means to accept Rachel’s Challenge.